Alternative names for acromegaly

 What are the signs and symptoms of acromegaly?

-People with acromegaly can also suffer from high blood pressure, diabetes and arthritis.
-The high blood pressure and diabetes tend to improve when acromegaly is treated.
+People with acromegaly can also suffer from high blood pressure, heart disease, diabetes and arthritis.
+Excess growth hormone can also affect the reproductive system resulting in irregular periods and reduced libido in both men and women.
+High blood pressure and diabetes tend to improve when acromegaly is treated.

 How common is acromegaly?